neuronest/support-ticket-classification/README.md

 This repository allows you to:
 - Get the data
 - Train the model to classify tickets, either locally or in Azure cloud
-- Deploy the model on a Azure Webapp and expose it through a REST API
+- Deploy the model on an Azure Webapp and expose it through a REST API

 ## Requirements